sdg002/AzureTrials/container-app/docs/dnszone.md

 ---

-# The changes take time to show up
+# Test-The changes take time to show up
 Few minutes.
 You can now test by navigating to `blahapp.sau002.co.uk`